 Successful delegates will receive a certificate on completion which is valid for 3 years.

-When it comes to learning how treat a catastrophic bleed, St John Ambulance Cymru is the leading training provider in Wales.
-In the UK, St John Ambulance is one of the voluntary aid societies (VAS) who are recognised by the Health & Safety Executive (HSE) as standard setters for first aid training in accordance with the Health and Safety (First Aid) regulations 1981.
-We don't require external accreditation through an Awarding Organisation.
+When it comes to learning how to treat a catastrophic bleed, St John Ambulance Cymru is a trusted and leading training provider in Wales.
+In the UK, St John Ambulance is one of the voluntary aid societies (VAS) recognised by the Health and Safety Executive (HSE) as standard setters for first aid training under the Health and Safety (First Aid) Regulations 1981.
+As a recognised voluntary aid society, we do not require external accreditation through an awarding organisation.

 Catastrophic bleeding is essentially life threatening bleeding.
 You may also refer to it as a catastrophic haemorrhage.
 A catastrophic bleed means that there is significant blood loss, and that immediate medical attention is needed to control bleeding to prevent a potentially fatal conclusion.
 Through catastrophic bleeding first aid training you will have the skills to save a life should you need to.